 Part 1: Matty...
-What even is a Topre Keyboard?
+What Even Is a Topre Keyboard?

 🧠 What Is a Topre Keyboard?
 (And Why It’s Not Just a Fancy Rubber Dome)

-Disclaimer I am a biased Topre fan.
+Disclaimer: I am a biased Topre fan.

 So What Is a Topre Keyboard?